 Native to (or naturalized in) Oregon:

-- Deciduous shrub, erect to semi-erect, stems tailing or climbing to 10 ft (3 m) in length, angled, covered with many large, curved prickles ("thorns").
+- Broadleaf, deciduous shrub or vine, erect to semi-erect, stems tailing or climbing to 10 ft (3 m) in length, angled, covered with many large, curved prickles ("thorns").
 Leaves alternate, palametly compound, 3-5 leaflets, each with long slender, toothed lobes, green to reddish-green above, paler and pubescent below; petiole and midrib below prickly.
 Stems or canes are biennial, the first-year stems (primocanes) produce only leaves; bud from these canes form the flowering canes (floricanes) the following year.
 Flowers are pink to white, in large terminal prickly clusters (panicles).
 Fruit is an aggregate of small black druplets, to 2 cm long, sweet.

 - Sun.
 Not fussy, grows in a wide range of sites.